 How to Prepare Your Organization for GDPR and Data Privacy?

-EU regulators and legislators indicated that businesses' almost laissez-faire approach toward data protection compliance had gone on for far too long and that the GDPR would rectify this.
+EU regulators and legislators indicated that businesses’ almost laissez-faire approach toward data protection compliance had gone on for far too long and that the GDPR would rectify this.
 And it did.
-Today, the cost of data privacy infractions can amount to a hefty penalty of up to €20 million or 4% of the company's annual global turnover.
-Moreover, on account of the GDPR's broad territorial scope, it is regarded as a standard globally, and businesses invest heavily to keep up with the compliance regulations.
+GDPR proves a robust framework for keeping personal data secure.
+Today, the cost of data privacy infractions can amount to a hefty penalty of up to €20 million or 4% of the company’s annual global turnover.
+Moreover, on account of the GDPR’s broad territorial scope, it is regarded as a standard globally, and businesses invest heavily to keep up with the compliance regulations.

 However, despite efforts, a report published by DLA Piper states that data breach fines and notifications between January 2020 and 2021 increased by 40% and 19%, respectively.
 Naturally, this double-digit growth isn’t conducive to healthy business operation and implores the question, ‘What can or should companies do to mitigate losses due to data privacy non-compliance?’
 For insight on the matter, read on to know how companies can prepare for the inevitable progression of GDPR or any other such data privacy laws and regulatory guidelines.

 Define the role and responsibilities of a data protection officer